plasma-umass/sheriff/README.md

 2. *Sheriff_Detect*: Use either `libsheriff_detect32.so` or `libsheriff_detect64.so` to find false sharing problems (reported after the program finishes execution).

+***NOTE: You may need to install the 32-bit libraries in order to build 32-bit executables.
+On Debian, for example, type `sudo yum install glibc-devel.i686` and `sudo yum install libstdc++.i686`.

 ### Using Sheriff ###

 Sheriff currently supports Linux x86 platforms.